Qualification for appointment as a director

 Minimum number of Directors

 Every company is required to have 2 directors.
-There is one exception to this and this the new LTD company type registered under Part 2 of the Companies Act 2014.
-This new LTD company type can have a single director if so desired.
-It is important to note that private limited by shares companies incorporated under the previous Companies Acts cannot take advantage of the single-director option as they operate under the Designated Activity Company legislation for the duration of the Transition Period (June 1st 2015 to 30th November 2016) or until such time as they convert to the LTD company type.
+There is one exception to this and this is the LTD company type registered under Part 2 of the Companies Act 2014.
+This Private limited by shares - LTD company type can have a single director if so desired.

 All other company types must have two directors - public companies, DACs (Designated Activity Companies), unlimited and guarantee companies.
 Every company should have an EEA (European Economic Area) resident director.
 (Section 137).
 An alternate director is insufficient to meet the requirements of the section.
 There are exceptions.